Special Easter Term with

 We were very happy to have again with us our first tango teacher, talented dancer and dear friend Juan Manuel Acosta.

-In his seventh visit in Cambridge, Juan Manuel together with his partner Majo Caballero, as resident teachers will teach a number of courses aimed at improving both the aesthetic and technical parts of the dance as well as giving us an insight into the research, practice and experimentation that leads to clean, flowing movement.
+In his eighth visit in Cambridge, Juan Manuel together with his partner Majo Caballero, as resident teachers will teach a number of courses aimed at improving both the aesthetic and technical parts of the dance as well as giving us an insight into the research, practice and experimentation that leads to clean, flowing movement.

 Have a look at their biographies below